CSCI-362-03-2015/SilverBullet/README.md

 Installation & Running Instructions:

-1. Clone the project to any desired filepath
+1. Clone the project from the TestAutomationProject branch to any desired filepath

 2. Navigate to /TestAutomation/scripts/

-3. Run 'runAllTests.py'
+3. Run 'runAllTests.py' with python2

 4. An HTML file will open, the location of this file is at /TestAutomation/reports/